build-on-aws/content/essentials/security/index.md

 As you create resources in AWS, you should take care to follow recommended security best practices for the type of resource you are working with.
 For EC2 instances security begins by [controlling network access](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/infrastructure-security.html#control-network-traffic) to your instances, for example, through configuring your VPC and security groups - see the [Amazon VPC Security](#amazon-vpc-security) section.

 Another aspect of instance security is that of managing the credentials used to connect to your instances.
 This starts with the IAM user permissions you assign, but extends to the group assigned.
 This provides a level of security for the user working with the EC2 instance, but not for the instance itself.
 You should also configure [IAM roles](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/iam-roles-for-amazon-ec2.html) that are attached to the instance and permissions associated with those roles.
-To access an EC2 instance, instead of opening up the port for [SSH](https://en.wikipedia.org/wiki/Secure_Shell), or setting up a [bastion / jump host](https://aws.amazon.com/blogs/mt/replacing-a-bastion-host-with-amazon-ec2-systems-manager/), you should use [EC2 Instance connect](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-instance-connect-methods.html).
+To access an EC2 instance, instead of opening up the port for [SSH](https://en.wikipedia.org/wiki/Secure_Shell), or setting up a [jump server](https://aws.amazon.com/blogs/mt/replacing-a-bastion-host-with-amazon-ec2-systems-manager/), you should use [EC2 Instance connect](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-instance-connect-methods.html).

 You should ensure that the guest operating system and software deployed to the it is [up-to-date with any operating system updates and security patches](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/update-management.html).
 You can find more details on [Security in Amazon EC2](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-security.html)